Rotten Apples: Release and reception

 Rotten Apples was released on November 20, 2001.
 According to Dan Tallis, writing for BBC, this album was "[a] rare pleasure these days, a collection of tracks that span a band's career that can actually justify the Greatest Hits title."
 Regarding the Judas O disc, Tallis wrote, "[t]he Judas O B-sides and rarities collection will satisfy Pumpkin obsessives with its outtakes from the Adore and Machina sessions, but it simply cannot compete with its sister CD.
 'Here's to the Atom Bomb', 'Waiting' and 'Rock On', (yes, a cover of the David Essex classic - which also features lyrics from Van Halen songs) stand out from the others, which at worst slip into incoherent rock ramblings."

 Track listing

 There exist two versions of Rotten Apples; one is exclusive to North America and includes the song "Landslide", which is replaced by "Try, Try, Try" in the international version.

 "Rhinoceros" is misprinted as "Rhinocerous" on the back cover and the disc.
-Also, the version on the compilation is the version off the Lull EP where the last 30 seconds of the original recording (some guitar noise) is cut off.
+Also, the version on the compilation is the version off the Lull EP where the last 30 seconds of the original recording (some guitar noise) are cut off.

 The last half of "Drown" is also cut, getting rid of the extended guitar solo.